Skip to main content

 • Do not use disclaimers or other language that mitigates the risk or the urgency (e.g., “no injuries have occurred to date,” or “out of an abundance of caution we are recalling”).

-Social media use and strategies
+Social media strategies

 • Often most useful as a supplemental strategy

-• Clear and direct communication of risk
+• Use clear and direct communication of risk.

 • Offer ability to “tag” or forward message to others.

-• Engage trusted or familiar sources to promote the message (local leader, local dealer or retailer).
+• Engage trusted or familiar sources to promote the message (local leader, local dealer, or retailer).

-Retailer strategies
+Retailer communication strategies

-• Develop a system that can identify recalled vehicles or equipment from sales histories and notify purchasers at e-mail, billing, and shipping addresses.
+• Develop a system that can identify recalled vehicles or equipment from sales histories and notify purchasers at email, billing, and shipping addresses.

-• Post posters on front doors (inside and outside facing).
+• Post posters on front doors (inside and outside-facing).

 • Post notices and warnings in aisles and areas where the vehicles or equipment are sold.

-• Post notices online and on store apps; consider a dedicated and conspicuous space for safety recall notices and/or the area where the purchaser would go to reorder or purchase a similar vehicle or piece of equipment.
+• Post notices online and in store apps; consider a dedicated and conspicuous space for safety recall notices and/or the area where the purchaser would go to reorder or purchase a similar vehicle or piece of equipment.

 COMPLETING REPAIRS